Gate is a game development library tailored to 2D pixel-art games, written in Rust.

 Most game engines follow the approach of periodically updating the positions of all shapes and checking for collisions at a frozen snapshot in time.
 Continuous collision detection, on the other hand, means that the time of collision is determined very precisely, and the user is not restricted to a fixed time-stepping method.
 There are currently two kinds of shapes supported by Collider: circles and rectangles.
 The user specifies the positions and velocities of these shapes, which they can update at any time, and Collider will solve for the precise times of collision and separation.

 Thanks for visiting my website!
 My name is Matthew Michelotti, and I am a professional software engineer and a hobbyist game developer.
-Luduminis is my new site where I will post content related to gamedev, such as games I have created that are playable online, open-source software I have written, and blog posts on coding, music, design, etc. I'm just getting started with this site, so expect some changes in the coming months.
+Luduminis is my site where I will post content related to gamedev, such as games I have created that are playable online, open-source software I have written, and blog posts on coding, etc.